A CURRENT NEED

 Am I incorrect in saying that we need to bring our teaching in line with the emphases of the New Testament?

-I dare say that if the churches become the moral light of the world, people will be moved on by the Spirit of God and truly receive Christ.
+I dare say that if the churches become the moral light of the world, the Spirit of God will move on people, and they will truly receive Christ.
 When we emphasize evangelism, we may win many converts to our Statement of Faith.
 However, when we emphasize taking up our cross of deferred desires and following Jesus moment by moment every day, people will come and embrace the Master.

 Christ is concerned about His Church, the Bride of the Lamb.
-The time for the world-wide revival described in the sixtieth chapter of the Book of Isaiah has not arrived as yet.
+The time for the world-wide revival described in Isaiah chapter 60 has not arrived as yet.
 But it shall come when we are ready, and not until.

 “But the Bible says we are to go into all the world and build churches.”